 Master in Labour and Social Security Law

-The Master in Labour and Social Security Law trains you specifically, from advising companies and public institutions to the legal defence of different subjects of employment relations, whether individual or collective.
+The Master in Labour and Social Security Law specifically trains students in the necessary skills for labour legal advice, from advising companies and public institutions to negotiating and defending the different parties in labour relations, either individual or through collective bargaining.

-- A diverse teaching staff: The composition in the last two editions consists of 19 university lecturers belonging to 13 different universities, 9 magistrates, 7 lawyers from the Public Administration, 4 professional practicing lawyers and 2 Employment and Social Security Inspectors.
+The master's course offers the student a very diverse team of teachers.
+The composition of the last two courses consisted of 19 university professors belonging to 13 different universities and various fields of the labour legal environment, 9 magistrates, 7 lawyers from the Public Administration, 4 practising lawyers and 2 Work and Social Security Inspectors.

-Employment relations have always presented a high degree of judicialisation, so there is a sustained demand for specialists in this field (lawyers and social graduates): every year in Catalonia, more than 62,000 employment and social security law cases are filed in the courts.
-Of these, about half, more than 30,000, go to trial and the corresponding sentence is handed down, while the others are reconciled and some are withdrawn, which gives a clear idea of the social need of a large number of legal specialists in this area.
+Labour relations have always presented a high degree of judicialization, so there is a sustained demand for the education of specialists in labour law (lawyers and graduates with good company knowledge).
+Every year, in Catalonia alone, more than 62,000 cases in matters of management of labour law and labour legal advice enter the courts.
+In approximately half of these, more than 30,000, a trial is held and the corresponding sentence or negotiation is given, while the others are reconciled and some are abandoned.
+This gives us a clear idea of the social need for a large number of legal specialists and lawyers in this area.

 Who is it for?

 The master is one of the courses that is aimed primarily at graduate students in Law or Labour Relations, who are interested in specializing or deepening their skills and knowledge in the professional practice of labour law and advice in the field of Labour Law and labour relations in companies.

 Exceptionally, those graduates from other fields (such as Economics, Labour Sciences or Political Sciences) could apply as students of the master provided they have certain knowledge and a minimum legal-labour basis for having taken subjects in Labour Law and labour relations in Spain.